 - Temple of Philae

-Cairo is the capital of Egypt and geographically located in Lower Egypt.
+Cairo is Egypt’s lively and chaotic capital, geographically located in Lower Egypt.
 The city is home to more than 16 million people.
-Over the course of its history Cairo has been ruled by Romans, Greeks, Ottomans, Arabs, the French and the British.
+Over the course of its history, the area which is today known as Cairo has been ruled by Romans, Greeks, Ottomans, Arabs, the French and the British.
 When you visit the city today, you can’t help but notice how many buildings reflect the influence of the various civilizations who have ruled this ancient land.

 Just as Egypt has different regions, Cairo is also divided into several parts, each with its own unique things to see and places to go.
 Old Cairo, also referred to Coptic Cairo has been inhabited for more than 2000 years and features the famous Hanging Church and the Ben Ezra Synagogue.
 You can also find many more of Cairo’s churches in this part of town.